Employment laws in the United Kingdom: What employers must know in 2026

 • Leave entitlements, including annual leave and sick leave provisions

-• Any applicable probation period
+• Notice periods, termination conditions, and any applicable probation period

-Staff working for at least 3 hours at night regularly are termed as night workers.
+Staff working for at least 3 hours at night regularly are termed night workers.
 The night period lies between 11 pm and 6 am.

 The employer and the employee can, however, agree on different terms, but it should be in writing.